Azure-Samples/iot-hub-c-raspberrypi-client-app/README.md

 ```

 ### Send Cloud-to-Device command
 You can send a C2D message to your device.
-You can see the device prints out the message and blinks once receiving the message.
+You can see the device prints out the message and blinks once when receiving the message.

 ### Send Device Method command
 You can send `start` or `stop` device method command to your Pi to start/stop sending message to your IoT hub.